Censorship in India: Film

-In 2018, the film No Fathers in Kashmir directed by Ashvin Kumar hit a roadblock with the Central Board of Film Certification.
-His two previous documentaries, Inshallah, Football and Inshallah, Kashmir were first banned and then, subsequently, awarded National Awards.
-Kumar has written an open letter to Prasoon Joshi stating that being awarded an A certificate for an independent film is "as good as banning the film".
-The filmmaker has appealed to the Film Certification Appellate Tribunal (FCAT).
+In 2023, The Kerala Story, an allegedly Islamophobic film based on the theory of love jihad was banned from screening in West Bengal.
+The then chief minister Mamata Banerjee said that the decision was taken to "maintain peace in Bengal” and to avoid any incident of hate crime and violence.
+However soon later, the Supreme Court ordered the ban to be lifted hearing a plea from the filmmakers, observing that fundamental right to free speech can’t be made dependent on public display of emotions.

 Television

 In February 2013, in the wake of controversy over suspension of exhibition of the film, Vishwaroopam, the Ministry of Information & Broadcasting constituted a panel under the Chairmanship of Justice (Retd.)
 Mukul Mudgal to examine issues of film certification under the Cinematograph Act 1952.
 One of the terms of reference for the committee is to examine "the requirement of special categories of certification for the purposes of broadcasting on television channels and radio stations."
 But, the committee had not made any recommendations on this important matter.

 The current classifications of films in India are as follows: